Ludovic Van Hellemont

 "I love sounds just as they are, and I have no need for them to be anything more than what they are." - John Cage

-At the time I started discovering classical music, Chopin was my very first favourite composer.
+At the time I started discovering classical music, CHOPIN was my very first favourite composer.
 Even though I developed affinities with many other composers afterwards, Chopin still occupies an important part of my repertoire today.
-Despite Chopin's music being so often performed and recorded (badly in many cases), I still find a renewable access to his music, thanks to the testimonies about Chopin and his teaching which are available today, historic recordings, as well as my own experiences on Pleyel pianos.
+Despite Chopin's music being so often performed and recorded, I still find a renewable access to his music, thanks to the testimonies about Chopin and his teaching which are available today, historic recordings, as well as my own experiences on Pleyel pianos.

 Picture on the left: performing 4 Ballades on a Pleyel piano in Royaumont, France.